DataDog/integrations-extras/tyk/README.md

 ## Overview

-Datadog can collect and display errors response time, duration, latency and monitor performance of the API traffic in [Tyk][1] to easily discover issues in your APIs or your consumers.
+Datadog can collect and display errors response time, duration, latency, and monitor performance of the API traffic in [Tyk][1] to discover issues in your APIs or consumers.

 Tyk has a built-in Datadog integration that collects metrics from [Tyk API gateway][7].